sjnam/mpresty/README.md

 mpresty
 ==================
-An openresty web application for TeX graphics that works in all browsers.
+An openresty web application for TeX graphics

 Getting started
 ---------------